llooker/advanced_analytics_accelerator/lookr/README.md

 ## usage

-There are two functions.
+There are three functions.
 The first is the runLook Looker API endpoint, styled here as get_look:

 ```
 library(lookr)